Angana N. Shah, MD

 Digital Fluorescein Angiography

 Frequently fluorescein angiography is performed to evaluate retinal disease.
 A technician will photograph you using a digital camera system in the office.
 This study requires a small injection of vegetable dye into a vein in your arm.
 Serial photographs are taken of your retina through a dilated pupil.
 The test takes approximately 15-20 minutes.
-Dr. Shah will review the results with you.
+The physician will review the results with you.
 Most patients tolerate this test very well without any side effects and do not require any pre-medication.

 B-Scan Ultrasonography